-November 2019 Term Loan
+2027 Term Loan

-On November 26, 2019, we, through our Operating Partnership, entered into a \$430.0 million term loan credit facility (the "November 2019 Term Loan") with a group of lenders.
-The November 2019 Term Loan provides for term loans to be drawn up to an aggregate amount of \$430.0 million with a maturity of November 26, 2026.
-The loans under the November 2019 Term Loan are available to be drawn in up to three draws during the six-month period beginning on November 26, 2019.
-In December 2019, we made an initial borrowing of \$250.0 million available under the November 2019 Term Loan and, on March 26, 2020, we borrowed the remaining \$180.0 million available under the November 2019 Term Loan.
+On February 18, 2022, we, through our Operating Partnership, amended our existing \$430.0 million term loan credit facility (the "2027 Term Loan") to, among other things, reduce the Applicable Margin, extend the Maturity to February 18, 2027 and make certain other changes consistent with market terms and conditions.
+The 2027 Term Loan was available to be drawn in up to three draws during the six-month period beginning on November 26, 2019 and, as of March 31, 2022, we have borrowed the full \$430.0 million available.

-Borrowings under the November 2019 Term Loan bear interest at an annual rate of applicable LIBOR plus the applicable margin.
-The applicable LIBOR will be the rate with a term equivalent to the interest period applicable to the relevant borrowing.
-The applicable margin will initially be a spread set according to a leverage-based pricing grid.
-At the Operating Partnership's irrevocable election, on and after receipt of an investment grade corporate credit rating from S&P or Moody's, the applicable margin will be a spread set according to our corporate credit ratings provided by S&P and/or Moody's.
-The November 2019 Term Loan is pre-payable at any time by the Operating Partnership, provided, that if the loans under the November 2019 Term Loan are repaid on or before November 26, 2020, 2021, they are subject to a one percent prepayment premium.
-After November 26, 2021 the loans may be repaid without penalty.
-The November 2019 Term Loan has an accordion feature to increase, subject to certain conditions, the maximum availability of the facility up to an aggregate of \$500 million.
+The borrowings under the 2027 Term Loan, as amended, bear interest at an annual rate of applicable Adjusted Term SOFR (as defined in the Credit Agreement) plus an applicable margin.
+The Adjusted Term SOFR is a rate with a term equivalent to the interest period applicable to the relevant borrowing.
+The applicable margin is initially a spread set according to a leverage-based pricing grid.
+At the Operating Partnership's election, on and after receipt of an investment grade corporate credit rating from S&P, Moody's or Fitch, the applicable margin will be a spread set according to the credit ratings provided by S&P, Moody's and/or Fitch.
+The 2027 Term Loan is pre-payable at any time by the Operating Partnership without penalty.
+The 2027 Term Loan has an accordion feature to increase, subject to certain conditions, the maximum availability of the facility up to an aggregate of \$500 million.

-The Operating Partnership is the borrower under the November 2019 Term Loan, and our Company and each of its subsidiaries that owns a direct or indirect interest in an eligible real property asset are guarantors under the facility.
-Under the terms of the November 2019 Term Loan, we are subject to various restrictive financial and nonfinancial covenants which, among other things, require us to maintain certain leverage ratios, cash flow and debt service coverage ratios, secured borrowing ratios and a minimum level of tangible net worth.
+The Operating Partnership is the borrower under the 2027 Term Loan, and our Company and each of its subsidiaries that owns a direct or indirect interest in an eligible real property asset are guarantors under the facility.
+Under the terms of the 2027 Term Loan, we are subject to various restrictive financial and nonfinancial covenants which, among other things, require us to maintain certain leverage ratios, cash flow and debt service coverage ratios, secured borrowing ratios and a minimum level of tangible net worth.

-The November 2019 Term Loan restricts our ability to pay distributions to our stockholders under certain circumstances.
+The 2027 Term Loan restricts our ability to pay distributions to our stockholders under certain circumstances.
 However, we may make distributions to the extent necessary to maintain our qualification as a REIT under the Code.
-The November 2019 Term Loan contains certain additional covenants that, subject to exceptions, limit or restrict our incurrence of indebtedness and liens, disposition of assets, transactions with affiliates, mergers and fundamental changes, modification of organizational documents, changes to fiscal periods, making of investments, negative pledge clauses and lines of business and REIT qualification.
+The 2027 Term Loan contains certain additional covenants that, subject to exceptions, limit or restrict our incurrence of indebtedness and liens, disposition of assets, transactions with affiliates, mergers and fundamental changes, modification of organizational documents, changes to fiscal periods, making of investments, negative pledge clauses and lines of business and REIT qualification.